postgres-ai/docs/docs/guides/cloning/connect-clone.md

 }
 ```

 2. Connect to the clone using any Postgres client, e.g. psql.
 Change the database name `DBNAME` parameter, you can always use `postgres` for the initial connection.
-Type password you've set during clone creation.
+Type password you've set during clone creation:
 ```bash
 psql "host=HOSTNAME port=6000 user=USERNAME dbname=DBNAME"
 ```